jstncno/meshwork/README.md

 The end product might be interesting for SEO analysis, to see which are the most credible websites that are affecting your own website's Page Rank.

 ## Intro
-**Meshwork** is an open-source data pipeline which extracts and processes [Common Crawl](http://commoncrawl.org)'s web corpus, finding the [Page Rank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) and 1<sup>st</sup> and 2<sup>nd</sup> degree relationships of each web page in the hyperlink graph.
+**Meshwork** is an open-source data pipeline which extracts and processes [Common Crawl](http://commoncrawl.org)'s web corpus, finding the [Page Rank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) and 1<sup>st</sup> degree relationships of each web page in the hyperlink graph.
 To do this, it leverages the following technologies:

 - Big Data Pipeline
     - AWS EC2 and S3